mirix/retrieval-augmented-generation/README.md

 CAVEATS

 - This is not a search engine.
-You may need a bit of trial-and-error prompt engeneering in order to get the right answers.
+You may need a bit of trial-and-error prompt engineering in order to get the right answers.

 - This is not a chatbot as it does not keep any memory of the conversatio threat.
 It is just for question/answer.